mel-project/docs.themelio.org/specifications/block-and-transaction-format.md

 ## Block headers

-Block headers in Celerium are designed to maximize the utility of ultrathin clients who only keep track of a reasonably recent, _single_ block header.
+Block headers in Themelio are designed to maximize the utility of ultrathin clients who only keep track of a reasonably recent, _single_ block header.

-Each Celerium block header is as follows:
+Each Themelio block header is as follows:

 ```text
 type BlockHeader struct {